nicoleslaw/strategicwriting/_notes/week-1.md

 * Cover letter that is not fake
 * Get faster at writing emails and thank you notes
 * Emails
+* How to cold email and get people impressed with your writing!
+* Use writing (email, text) to build a good relationship
 * Examples of good writing — different forms — cover letters, portfolio, process briefs
 * Project writing
 * Scripts for video